s9w/experimental_concurrency/readme.md

 ## Differences between hardware cores
 In some of the measurements above, you might have noticed a curious pleateau in the CDF for the Ryzen CPU.
 That direcly relates to a bimodal distrubution of observed latencies.
 The reason for this is actually pretty cool.
 The CPU in question (3800X) has 8 Cores / 16 threads.
 But it's built from two identical packages ("CCX") of [4 cores / 8 threads each](https://en.wikipedia.org/wiki/Zen_2#Design).
 There's a fast interconnect but it's not quite as fast as communication within a single CCX.

 To measure this effect, we can run another latency test and set the thread affinity explicitly to limit communication between two threads.
-Doing that for all combinations of the 16 threads makes for 256 combinations.
+Doing that for all combinations of the 16 threads results in 256 combinations.
 We can then visualize the median latencies in a grid:

 ![heatmap_ryzen](https://user-images.githubusercontent.com/6044318/148236028-d5783fdf-249c-4404-b0b6-c1668a4da0de.png)